DTT2411/snow-depot/README.md

 **Account drop-down bar** <br>
 ![Account Dropdown](readme_assets/img/account-dropdown.jpg)

 ### 2. Account Management pages
 The account area is integrated with Django Allauth and provides streamlined authentication and profile management.
-All account pages cross-reference each other where appropriate - for example, unregistered users can quickly move from login to register via a clearly distinguished link.
+All account pages cross-reference each other where appropriate - for example, unregistered users can quickly move from login to register via a clearly distinguished `sign up` link.

-The Login page supports email and password with server-side validation, helpful errors, remember-me, and links to password reset.
+The Login page supports email and password with server-side validation, helpful form error reporting, an optional checkbox to remember the user's details for future logins, and links to password reset.

-The Registration page collects minimal details, enforces strong passwords, and triggers an email verification step before checkout and profile features are unlocked.
-Email Verification delivers clear confirmation and fallback re-send options to ensure verified accounts (see Feature #13: Emails for more indormation).
+The Registration page collects minimal details, enforces strong passwords, and triggers an email verification step before checkout and profile features can be unlocked.
+Email Verification delivers clear confirmation and fallback re-send options to ensure verified accounts.

 Logout is immediate after confirmation, clears session data, and returns users to the homepage with a confirmation message.

 All pages are responsive, accessible, and use consistent toasts and form styling for feedback.

 **Login Screen** <br>
 ![Login](readme_assets/img/login.jpg)